jakewisse/dont-be-a-git/slides/intro.md

   it.
 (This is, of course, true)
 - Doesn't mean that we can't all up our Git game, and reap some pretty awesome benefits.
+- Towards the end of this talk I'll get into some specifics of exactly what this means, specifically.

 @@@